 Before comparing vendors, describe how you actually operate:

-A cafe with ten counter seats and a rooftop bar with forty tables need different emphasis — but both need offline resilience and M-PESA in Kenya.
+A cafe with ten counter seats and a rooftop bar with forty tables need different emphasis — but both need honest M-PESA settlement and shift accountability in Kenya.

 Ask every vendor:

-Bizflow is local-first — internet enhances sync; it does not gate core service.
-For best POS Kenya shortlists, offline is the first filter, not the fifth.
+Bizflow treats M-PESA and shifts as first-class — not side modules.
+For best POS Kenya shortlists, closing-night truth is the first filter, not the fifth.

 Step 3 — Evaluate M-PESA deeply